-Student Support Services (sSs) is a federally funded TRiO program.
-The mission of sSs is to retain and graduate program participants in their academic discipline. sSs will achieve these goals by providing a comprehensive set of services which will emphasize academic excellence, cultural awareness and life-long learning.
+Student Support Services (SSS) is a federally funded TRIO program.
+The focus of SSS is to retain and graduate program participants in their academic discipline.
+SSS will achieve these goals by providing a comprehensive set of services which will emphasize academic excellence, cultural awareness and life-long learning.

 - meets the federal guidelines for income eligibility; OR

 Student Support Services is specially designed to provide academic and social/cultural support services to program participants.
 This support is provided through the undergraduate years and is intended to lead to successful completion of the PNC curriculum leading to a bachelor’s degree.
 Services include, but are not limited to:

 - One-on-one tutoring

 - Academic advising and coaching

 - Financial literacy

 - Classroom skills building (i.e. study and testing techniques)

 - Social, cultural, and service activities

 Participants are required to meet with a staff member on a regular basis during all semesters in the program.
 Midterm progress is also monitored by sending progress reports to participant’s professors.
 Staff members review progress reports with students.